paulc-z/QubitAnimations/README.md

 Background information on these qubit maps, including images and examples of how they can be used, are found at https://arxiv.org/abs/2212.03448 ; this paper preprint, Qubit_Animations.pdf, is also in this repository.
 Formulas used to create the maps are found in the appendices of this paper.

 # Installation
-html files for each animation are contained in the `singleAnimation/` directory.
+Run a live server on the root directory `/` of this repo to serve the animations locally.
+This is important for the javascript imports to work.
+Open `html` files for each animation in the `singleAnimation/` directory.
 Other directories contain supporting javascript files.
-Run a live server on the root directory `/` to see the animations locally.
-This is important for the javascript imports to work.

 # MISC